News & Views

 Located in the Mediterranean, just south of Sicily, Malta offers all of the advantage of being a full member of the EU and Schengen Member States, has English as one of its two official languages, and a climate many chase all year round.
 Malta is also very well connected with most of the international airlines, which makes travel to and from Malta seamless.

 Malta is unique in that it offers 8 residence programmes to meet different individual circumstances.
 Some are appropriate for non-EU individuals while others provide an incentive for EU residents to move to Malta.
-From the Malta Permanent Residence Programme, which offers a fast and efficient way for individuals to obtain a European permanent residence permit and visa-free travel within the Schengen Area, the Digital Nomad Residence Permit for third country individuals to legally reside in Malta but maintain their current job remotely, the Highly Qualified Person’s Programme, targeted towards professional individuals earning over a certain amount each year, to Malta’s Retirement Programme.
-It should be noted that none the Malta residence programmes have any language test requirements – the Malta Government has thought of everyone.
+From the Malta Permanent Residence Programme, which offers a fast and efficient way for individuals to obtain a European permanent residence permit and visa-free travel within the Schengen Area, the Digital Nomad Residence Permit for third country individuals to legally reside in Malta but maintain their current job remotely, the Highly Qualified Person’s Programme, targeted towards attracting professional individuals earning over a certain amount each year offering a flat tax of 15%, to Malta’s Retirement Programme.
+It should be noted that none of the Malta residence programmes have any language test requirements – the Malta Government has thought of everyone.

 - Malta Permanent Residence Programme – open to all third country, non-EEA, and non-Swiss nationals with a stable income and sufficient financial resources.